takyu/knowledge/Basic_WebGL/README.md

 ## Usage

-For a quick check, enter the following command.
+For a quick start, enter the following command.

 - npm